luke-clifton/themk.net/notes/historic/init.md

 `init.d` is what is used to start and stop daemons and to also run scripts at boot time.

-scripts in `init.d` take a single argument.
+Scripts in `init.d` take a single argument.
 This argument can be one of `{start|stop|restart|status}` or a few others.
 The only ones you need to implement really are `start` and `stop` (and restart, which is trivial).